AlexEOL/generator-react-component-boilerplate/README.md

 npm run dev
 ```

-A webserver will be started on [localhost:8000](http://localhost:8000) running the examples in `example/src`.
+A webserver will be started on [localhost:8000](http://localhost:8000).

 You can use this playpen to test your component, and then publish it as live examples to GitHub Pages, which is a great way to let potential users try out your component and see what it can do.